fl101/awardfares-blog/_posts/2022-10-14-austrian-business-review.md

 ## Amenity Kit

 The amenity kit was among the most dull and anonymous ones I've seen throughout my travels.
 It's a small black bag with a few basic items, including a toothbrush, toothpaste, socks, eye mask, some skin cremes, and ear plugs.
-None of the products stood out as especially great nor with an as particularly Austrian, I know a several airlines like to highlight products from famous brands from their home country, but this was not the case here.
+None of the products stood out as especially great nor as particularly Austrian, I know of several airlines which like to highlight products from famous brands from their home country, but this was not the case here.

 ## Food & Drink Service